The Spiritual Roller Coaster

 We all have good days and bad days as we progress on our spiritual path.
 Have you ever noticed that a bad day often follows a very good day or a string a very good days?
 I see this often in my life, that after a few days where everything goes incredibly well and I feel I’ve been truly living and experiencing life joyfully in the moment, I invite a day where things do not appear to go well and frustration gets the best of me.
 It indeed sometimes feels like a roller coaster.

 When I say “a good day,” I mean that it’s a day when everything seems to go “right”.
-(That alone is a judgment, which I will address in a subsequent post.)
+(That alone is a judgment, which I will address someday in a subsequent post.)
 A good day is a day when we feel we’re operating at our most genuine because our heart and overall energy are wide open and we are seeing and experiencing the world from that context, as opposed to from our often overly scattered mind, distracted by our attempt to keep up with our collectively self-made, fast-paced culture.

 There is a freeing energy when living from the heart.
-It is an energy that trusts, that knows, that loves.
+It is an energy that trusts, knows, and loves.
 It has an inherent faith that everything is happening for a reason and that we are all working together towards a common goal that, although elusive, is the reason why we are all here.

 Much seems to get done during these good days.
 There is a flow to both physical and mental movement because they are rooted in heart-centered energy with its associated trust in the moment.
 Emotions may come but they are felt and then let go.
 There is no wallowing in them, no dragging them beyond the initial reaction.
 And when in that present moment, we allow life to flow through us and we accept our surroundings rather than trying to control the processes and the outcomes.
 Things get done because the energy flowing through us gets it done with our personality limitations out of the way.
 Nothing that happens is wrong because everything is right.
 Wrong just doesn’t exist.
 Something previously viewed as wrong or difficult becomes just a part of the day that we move through, like any other part.